 Welcome!

-I am an economist based in New York City.
+I am an economist and entrepreneur based in New York City.
 I have worked at DTCC, State Street, and Morningstar.

 I received a Ph.D. in economics from the University of Chicago and a masters degree in econometrics from the University of Amsterdam.